“See, I am doing a new thing! Now it springs up; do you not perceive it?

 In response to God’s generosity, the Stewardship Ministry coordinates a year-round program to promote the health of the church body – at an individual, congregation and community level – by cultivating the Spirit through awareness, gratitude, giving and actively honoring the resources of our time, our talents and that which we treasure, including our natural resources.

-The 2018 Stewardship Campaign begins in October.
+The annual Stewardship Campaign begins in October.
 Watch your mailbox for your pledge materials or pick some up at the church.